Sustainability

 Trends in the Accident Rate of the Kyocera Document Solutions Group (in Japan)

-In FY 2024, the lost time accident rate for the Kyocera Document Solutions Group (in Japan) was 0.35, which is below the average for all manufacturing industries and the electrical machinery manufacturing industry.
-Additionally, there were zero fire incidents (with a target of zero incidents).
-Furthermore, for accidents that occurred in various countries, we conduct cause investigations and implement safety measures, such as eliminating hazards.
+In FY 2025, our lost time accident rate (in Japan) was 0.34, which was below the average for all manufacturing industries and for the electrical machinery manufacturing industry.
+In addition, there were zero fire incidents (target: zero).
+For occupational accidents that occurred in various countries, we conduct investigations into the causes and implement safety measures, including the elimination of hazards.

-We will continue to promote initiatives aimed at reducing occupational accidents and strive to create a safe and secure working environment.
+We will continue to promote initiatives aimed at reducing workplace accidents, striving to create a safe and secure working environment.

 * The lost time accident rates of all manufacturing industries and electrical machinery and appliance manufacturing industries are based on data from the Ministry of Health, Labour and Welfare.